Conversion Permission under East Kolkata Wetlands

 In this case, the complainant challenged Splendour Commodities Pvt.
 Ltd. for not delivering the promised residential property and failing to meet contractual obligations.
 The allegations included delay in possession, false assurances regarding project approvals, and inadequate infrastructure development.
 A critical aspect of the complaint was that the project was allegedly located within the East Kolkata Wetlands, raising concerns under the East Kolkata Wetlands (Conservation and Management) Act, 2006.
 It was highlighted that the project did not have proper environmental clearances as required under Rule 5 of the EKWMA and was violating land use restrictions imposed under the Wetlands (Conservation and Management) Rules, 2017.

 The Commission acknowledged that the construction fell within the notified East Kolkata Wetlands area, violating EKWMA provisions.
 This illegality contributed to the finding of deficiency in service under Section 2(11) and unfair trade practices under Section 2(47) of the Consumer Protection Act, 2019.
 The lack of proper environmental clearance not only made the project illegal but also rendered the sale agreement null and void due to its contravention of public policy under Section 23 of the Indian Contract Act, 1872.
-The Commission ordered full refund with interest, compensation under Section 39(1)(d), and litigation cost under Section 39(1)(e), citing both environmental law violations and consumer law breaches.
+The Commission ordered a full refund with interest, compensation under Section 39(1)(d), and litigation costs under Section 39(1)(e), citing both environmental law violations and consumer law breaches.

 3. Path Finder Educational Services Pvt.
 Ltd. vs. EKWMA (CTO/EN/ 210/368/2013-14)

 This case pertained to alleged educational fraud where the complainant claimed that promised facilities were not provided.
 The institution was located near sensitive ecological zones in East Kolkata.
-Though no direct construction in wetlands was alleged, the complainant noted concerns about lack of sanctioned land use for institutional purposes, potentially breaching norms under the East Kolkata Wetlands regulations.
+Though no direct construction in wetlands was alleged, the complainant noted concerns about the lack of sanctioned land use for institutional purposes, potentially breaching norms under the East Kolkata Wetlands regulations.

 The Commission addressed the case mainly under the Consumer Protection Act, 2019, finding a deficiency in service under Section 2(11) and an unfair trade practice under Section 2(47).
-While the institution was ordered to refund fees and pay compensation, the Commission also recommended that the local development authority scrutinize whether the institution had violated land use norms or environmental regulations, including the EKWMA, 2006.
-However, no conclusive finding on EKW violation was made due to lack of documentary evidence.
+While the institution was ordered to refund fees and pay compensation, the Commission also recommended that the local development authority scrutinise whether the institution had violated land use norms or environmental regulations, including the EKWMA, 2006.
+However, no conclusive finding on EKW violation was made due to a lack of documentary evidence.

 4. Vishal Water World vs. EKWMA (No. CTO/ EN/ 104/ 385/ 2014-2015)